dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Carlo Vicari:**
-um in 30 years are you visiting us in the United States travel by Hyperloop with using Haskell or high assurance software as is happening on
+in 30 years are you visiting
+us in the United States travel by Hyperloop with using Haskell or high assurance software as is happening on